Home > Techniques > Intermediate Sewing > How To Make Wave Tucks

 - Sew along each marked tuck at the base, not the folded edge.

 NOTE: As you sew, be careful of any previously sewn tucks (especially if your tucks are close together).
-You don’t want to catch the fold of a previous tuck in the seamline of a new tuck.
+You don’t want to catch the fold of a previous tuck in the seam line of a new tuck.
 Always fold the tucks away from the needle as you sew.

 - Once all the pleats are sewn, lay the fabric on a flat surface again.
 It should be right side up with the sewn tucks parallel to you.

 - With a fabric marking pen or pencil and a ruler, mark lines perpendicular (or intersecting) to the tucks.
 These are the wave lines.
 We spaced our waves 2” apart.
+The number of lines and the spacing is totally up to you.

 NOTE: You can mark the lines with the folds all laying in one direction.
 Or, you can flip the folds back and forth and mark alternating lines in the same manner you will be sewing.
 We find alternate marking helpful so the marked line is always visible with the direction you are stitching the wave.
 Remember, you can also use thread basting to mark these lines.